MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.DataLakeStore/v1.0.12/New-AzureRmDataLakeStoreAccount.md

 ```

 ### -DefaultGroup
-Specifies the object ID of the azure_2pn_Active_Directory group to use as the default group owner for new files and folders.
+Specifies the object ID of the Azurepn_Active_Directory group to use as the default group owner for new files and folders.

 ```yaml
 Type: String